soulmachine/machine-learning-cheat-sheet/README.md

     set `Build & View` to `Compile & View`,
     set `Default Compiler` to `XeLaTex`,
     set `PDF Viewer` to `Internal PDF Viewer(windowed)`, so that when previewing it will pop up a standalone window, which will be convenient.
 4. Compile.
-Use Open `main.tex` with TeXstudio，click the green arrow on the menu bar, then it will start to compile.
+Use Open `machine-learning-cheat-sheet.tex` with TeXstudio，click the green arrow on the menu bar, then it will start to compile.
-    In the messages window below we can see the compilation command that TeXstudio is using is `xelatex -synctex=1 -interaction=nonstopmode "ACM-cheat-sheet".tex`
+    In the messages window below we can see the compilation command that TeXstudio is using is `xelatex -synctex=1 -interaction=nonstopmode "machine-learning-cheat-sheet".tex`